We are not just an adhesive manufacturer, we provide adhesive solutions for any problem.

 A rigid box is constructed by laminating a substrate around a rigid chipboard form using hide glue to create whatever look the company wants for the box.
 A cigar box is a good example of a rigid box.
 Substrates can be almost any material; paper, foil, leather and fabrics are generally used.
 Most companies use a machine such as an Emmeci machine for lamination.
-These laminating machines use hide glue, also known as protein adhesive or animal glue, to glue the substrate to the chipboard to construct the rigid box.
-L.D.
-Davis has a long history of manufacturing hide glues for application by laminating machines.
+These laminating machines use hide glue, also known as protein glue or animal glue, to glue the substrate to the chipboard to construct the rigid box.

 LD Davis has a long history of manufacturing glues for application with laminating machines.